astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 description: "Automate the deploy process to your Airflow Deployment by setting up a CI/CD pipeline with a Service Account on Astronomer."
 ---
 <!-- markdownlint-disable-file -->

+## Overview

 Astronomer's support for Service Accounts allows users to push code and deploy to an Airflow Deployment on Astronomer via a Continuous Integration/Continuous Delivery (CI/CD) tool of your choice.

+There are many benefits to deploying DAGs and other changes to Airflow through CI/CD.
+Specifically, you can:

+- Deploy new and updated DAGs in a way which streamlines the development process amongst team members.
+- Decrease the maintenance cost of integrating changes, allowing your team to quickly respond in case of an error or failure.
+- Enforce continuous, automating testing, which increases code quality and protects your DAGs in production.

 This guide will walk you through configuring your CI/CD pipeline on Astronomer Cloud.

-For background and best practices on CI/CD, we recommend reading ["An Introduction to CI/CD Best Practices"](https://www.digitalocean.com/community/tutorials/an-introduction-to-ci-cd-best-practices) from DigitalOcean.

-## Overview

-There are many benefits to deploying your DAGs or changes to Airflow itself through CI/CD, which mirror the general benefits of CI/CD itself:

-- It serves as a framework for deploying new and updated DAGs, which streamlines and organizes the development process between all team members.
-- It increases the speed of deployment, allowing your team to quickly respond to changes in needs.
-- It facilitates continuous, automating testing, which ensures that changes don't break your DAGs in production.

 ### Example CI/CD Flow

 Consider an Airflow project hosted on Github and deployed to Astronomer.
-In this scenario, `dev` and `main` branches of an Astronomer project are hosted on GitHub, and `dev` and `prd` Airflow Deployments are hosted on Astronomer.
+In this scenario, `dev` and `main` branches of an Astronomer project are hosted on GitHub, and `dev` and `prod` Airflow Deployments are hosted on Astronomer.

-Using CI/CD, you can automatically push DAGs to a Deployment whenever you push or merge code to its respective Github branch.
+Using CI/CD, you can automatically deploy DAGs to your Airflow Deployment on Astronomer by pushing or merging code a corresponding branch in GitHub.
 The general setup would look something like this:

-1. Create two Airflow Deployments within your Astronomer workspace, one for `dev` and one for `prd`.
+1. Create two Airflow Deployments within your Astronomer Workspace, one for `dev` and one for `prod`.
-2. Create a code repository that will host your Astronomer project code for this workspace.
+2. Create a repository in GitHub that hosts Airflow project code for the Workspace.
-3. Create a `dev` branch for your repository off of your `main` branch.
+3. In your GitHub code repository, create a `dev` branch off of your `main` branch.
-4. Configure your CI/CD tool to deploy to your `dev` Airflow Deployment whenever you push to your `dev` branch, and to deploy to your `prd` Airflow Deployment whenever you merge your `dev` branch into `main`.
+4. Configure your CI/CD tool to deploy to your `dev` Airflow Deployment whenever you push to your `dev` branch, and to deploy to your `prod` Airflow Deployment whenever you merge your `dev` branch into `main`.

 Visually, that would like something like this: